-3. Appointment of Auditor
+Appointment of Auditor

 The Board unanimously recommends that PricewaterhouseCoopers LLP, Chartered Professional Accountants, Calgary, Alberta, be appointed auditor of the Corporation to hold office until the close of the next annual meeting of Shareholders.
 PricewaterhouseCoopers LLP was first appointed auditor of the Corporation on December 2, 2004.
-The following table provides the aggregate fees billed to the Corporation for professional services rendered by PricewaterhouseCoopers LLP in the years ended December 31, 2020 and 2021:
+In 2023, pursuant to the partner rotation practices of PricewaterhouseCoopers LLP, and effective upon the release of MEG's financial statements for the year ended December 31, 2022 and the auditor's report thereon, the current lead audit partner will be rotated out and a new lead audit partner will be designated.
+In accordance with PricewaterhouseCoopers LLP's partner rotation practices, the lead audit partner is rotated every seven years.